POS System vs Cash Register: Why Most Businesses Need a POS

 Bottom Line

-A budget-friendly electronic cash register runs about $150 and can handle basic retail checkout and payment needs.
-With the recent development of free POS software that you can operate on hardware you already own, some POS systems can cost even less.
-A cash register may be all some small, cash-only businesses need, but if you want to efficiently run your business with growth-driving data and tools at your fingertips, then a POS cash register system is a must-have.
-If cost is a concern, look for free systems like Square or Toast.
+A budget-friendly electronic cash register starts at about $170, and can handle basic retail checkout and payment needs.
+With the recent development of free POS software that you can operate on hardware you already own, some POS systems can cost even less, with many being completely free.
+A cash register may be all that some small, cash-only businesses need, but if you want to efficiently run your business with growth-driving data and tools at your fingertips, then a POS system is a must-have.
+If cost is a concern, look for a free yet feature-rich system like Square.